Introduction

 3D printed TPMS structures

 With the boom in popularity of additive manufacturing techniques, like SLS, SLM, and LPBF, more complex shapes can now also be considered for heatsinks.
-As a ColdStream user, you have now the option to optimize for the following Triply Periodic Minimal Surfaces (TPMS) structures:
+As a ColdStream user, you now have the option to optimize for the following Triply Periodic Minimal Surfaces (TPMS) structures:

 • Gyroids